fabrikschleichach/BEXIS2_Documents/Manuals/Dataset Permissions/Manual.md

 ### 2.3.
 Dataset Permissions set by the Data Manager

-If you want to grant read permission for your dataset to an entire group, you can also send an eMail to your data manager (betafor@uni-wuerzburg.de).
+If you want to e.g. grant read permission for your dataset to an entire group, you can also send an eMail to your data manager (betafor@uni-wuerzburg.de).
 Your eMail should contain at least the following information:

 * Dataset ID
 * User / Group